edenAbdisa/edenAbdisa/README.md

 Hello there 👋

-- 🔭 Currently I am learning my master in Data science at Clakrson university.
+- 🔭 Currently I am learning my master in Data science at Clarkson university.

 💻 I am proficient in various tools and languages crucial for data science:
 - Languages: Python, R